 Crusader Folding Gas Barbecue Combo BBQ

-If you’re looking to get as close to a traditional BBQ while your caravan, this is what you need, this 3 in 1 combo portable gas barbeque gives you the choice of 3 different cooking positions depending on your preference and the type of food you’re cooking.
+If you’re looking to get as close to a traditional BBQ while you caravan, this is what you need – a 3 in 1 combo portable gas barbeque that gives you the choice of 3 different cooking positions depending on your preference and the type of food you’re cooking.

-The BBQ is powered using either propane or butane while it is also easy to assemble and has Two fold-out side shelves Sturdy trolley for maximum portability.
+The BBQ is powered using either propane or butane while it is also easy to assemble and has two fold-out side shelves plus a sturdy trolley for maximum portability.
 The BBQ has variable heat control so you can select the exact temperature that you need.
-It also has a cooking area of 43cm x 35cm
+It also has a cooking area of 43cm x 35cm.

-Crusader is a UK family run business that has gained over 25 years of experience in the outdoor industry, so you know that this is a product that you can trust.
+Crusader is a UK family run business that has gained over 25 years of experience in the outdoor industry.

 Crusader Table Top Gas BBQ Inc Lava Rock

 Crusader has a large line of effective products, so it’s no surprise to see another one on this list.
-This Gordon Portable Gas Barbeque is great for caravans due to its folding design.
+This Gordon Portable Gas Barbeque is great for caravans due to the folding design.

 Charles Bentley Portable Gas BBQ